La Fère Infanterie

 In 1688, at the beginning of the Nine Years' War (1688–97), the regiment took part in the siege of Philisbourg and in the occupation of Mainz, Mannheim and Franckenthal; in 1689, in the defence of Mainz and Bonn.
 It continued to serve on the Rhine until 1692 when it was transferred to the Spanish Netherlands where it took part in the siege of Namur and in the Battle of Steenkerque before being transferred to the Moselle.
 In 1693, it garrisoned Landau.
 From 1694 to 1696, it actively campaigned on the Rhine.
 In 1697, it went to Flanders where it took part in the siege of Ath.

 In 1700, on the eve of the War of the Spanish Succession (1701-13), the regiment (one battalion) was sent to Northern Italy.
-On February 1 1701, it received a second battalion who served in the Low Countries.
+On February 1, 1701, it received a second battalion which served in the Low Countries.
 Meanwhile, its first battalion took part in the campaign in Northern Italy.
 In January 1702, 300 men from the second battalion were sent to Italy where they would be incorporated into the fist battalion.
 In 1703, the first battalion took part in the expedition against Trento, in the campaign in Piedmont, and in the combat of Stradella; meanwhile the second battalion operated in the Low Countries.
 In 1704, the first battalion took part in the sieges of Vercelli, Ivrea and Verrua; meanwhile the second battalion was at the camp of Saint-Trond, it then assumed garrison duties until 1708.
 In 1705, the first battalion took part in the combat of Moscolino, in the Battle of Cassano and in the attack upon the entrenchments of Gumbetto; and in 1706, in the Battle of Calcinato.
 In 1707, the first battalion left Italy and retired to France, marching to the relief of Toulon.
 It finished the campaign in Dauphiné.
 In 1708, the first battalion marched to Flanders where it joined the second battalion, serving on this frontier since its creation.
 On July 11, the entire regiment took part in the Battle of Oudenarde.
 In 1709, the regiment fought in the Battle of Malplaquet.
-In 1710, it took part in the gallant defence of Douai; in 1711, in the attack upon Arleux; in 1712, in the recapture of Douai, Le Quesnoy and Bouchain.
+In 1710, it took part in the gallant defence of Douai; in 1711, in the attack upon Arleux; and in 1712, in the recapture of Douai, Le Quesnoy and Bouchain.
 In 1713, the regiment was not involved in the campaign on the Rhine.

 In 1714, the regiment was reduced to a single battalion.